berenslab/jaxley-retina/README.md

 pip install jaxley-retina
 ```

+## Usage
+Figure data that isn't included in the paper folder can be recreated by running the notebooks.
+Notebooks should bridge the gap between the scripts in the source code used to train the model and the code used to generate the final paper figures.
+Feel free to open Git issues or write me at kyra.kadhim@uni-tuebingen.de if you have any questions.

 ## Data
 Phototransduction cascade stimuli and recordings can be downloaded [here](https://datadryad.org/dataset/doi:10.5061/dryad.q2bvq83vg).
 For further information see the related paper [Chen et al. 2024](https://elifesciences.org/articles/93795).